 For some alcoholics and their families, an intervention is just what they need in order to get help.
 Common options include informal and formal interventions.
 During an intervention, concerned family members and friends gather together in the same room with the alcoholic.
 It's best for people considering intervention to educate themselves about the process of the disease before beginning.
 Another helpful tip is to schedule an intervention evaluation following the meeting.

 Those who have been drinking a lot typically need to detox in a medical setting.
 The goal of treatment is to reduce withdrawal symptoms and to provide therapy to stop the alcoholic drinking.
 Those with moderate to severe symptoms may need detox at an inpatient facility or a hospital.

 If you or someone you love is in need of treatment for their alcohol dependence, we can help you find the right facility and program for your needs.
-Call Drug and Alcohol Treatment Centers Miami at (305) 260-6513.
+Call Drug Treatment Centers Miami at (305) 260-6513.